ACM-VIT/Dawn/README.md

 # Dawn
 Starter pack for Machine Learning and related fields, an initiative by the members of ACM-VIT student chapter.
 The repo contains learning concepts and insights on ML and AI

+## ML/DL
+This folder contains a list of starter projects for ML/DL.
+More projects and their implementations will be added im the future.
 ## Github Cheat Sheet:
 This file contains the starter pack for using Git and Github